Ibn Abbas: Hadith transmitted

 Al Hakim records on the authority of ibn Abbas that Muhammad advanced, carrying upon his back Hassan ibn Ali, and a man met him and said, 'an excellent steed thou ridest, lad!'.
 Muhammad replied, 'and he is an excellent rider.'

 Ali ibn Husam Adin (commonly known as al-Mutaki al-Hindi) records that ibn Abbas narrated that Muhammad said the following about his deceased aunt Fatima, the mother of Ali: "I (Muhammad) put on her my shirt that she may wear the clothes of heaven, and I lay in her grave that I may lessen the pressure of the grave.
 She was the best of Allah’s creatures to me after Abu Talib".

 Legacy

-As ʿAbd-Allah's knowledge grew, he grew in stature.
 Masruq ibn al Ajda said of him: